giadc/giadc-redux-json-api/readme.md

 Note: This package does not make/handle network requests.
 Its purpose is to consume JSON API data that has already been retrieved from a server.

-__This package is currently in development and not ready for usage in production.
-USE AT YOUR OWN RISK.__

 ## Hooking up the store
 ```javascript
 import { reducer as entities } from 'giadc-redux-json-api';